 The procedure of setup with ASIO4ALL is bit complex in this case.
-And it’s not compatible with all the audio programs.
+And on the top of that it is not compatible with all the audio programs but only some of the DAWs.
 If you don’t need more than 3 inputs at a time, just use the method a.

 Download ASIO4ALL: http://www.asio4all.org/

 1.Open up recording software, go to preferences.
 Set your audio to ASIO and ASIO4All v2.

 2.Open up settings of ASIO4ALL (you can find the ASIO4ALL driver on the right corner of computer).
 Inside the control panel, you want to click and activate the little power buttons besides your USB mics.